 When you need medical attention, you want and deserve the best.
 That goes double for eye care!
 As a comprehensive ophthalmology practice, Intracoastal Eye has vast experience in the diagnosis and management of a full spectrum of eye conditions.

 Glaucoma is a condition which causes slow, irreversible changes to the optic nerve in the back of the eye.
 If not diagnosed and treated in a timely fashion, glaucoma can cause vision loss from the outside in.
 A significant amount of vision loss can occur before someone realizes they’re not seeing as they should.
 For this reason, glaucoma is called the “sneak thief of sight.”
 There are at least 40 different types of glaucoma, but for all types, treatment is generally focused on lowering the eye pressure.
-Traditionally this is done with eye drops, but with state-of-the-art technology, Dr. Johnson can treat many cases with an in-office laser.
+Traditionally this is done with eye drops, but with state-of-the-art technology, our team can treat many cases with an in-office laser.
 Fortunately, with early detection and proper treatment, we are able to prevent noticeable vision loss in the vast majority of patients.
 If you are over the age of 50, please be sure to be checked by an ophthalmologist for glaucoma.
 This is especially important if glaucoma runs in your family.

 A cataract is a slowly progressive clouding of the natural lens inside of the eye.
 This is an inevitable part of the aging process, so no one is immune to cataract formation.
 The process of lens change starts in your early 40’s, but generally doesn’t cause symptoms until much later in life.
 Patients with significant cataracts notice things like glare at night, trouble focusing on TV or road signs, or just an overall sense that the vision is not as good as it used to be.
 Fortunately, cataract surgery is a reliable and safe treatment for this condition.
 The time to do cataract surgery is when your vision is getting in the way of life, and glasses or contact lenses can no longer sufficiently correct your vision.
 For example, if you can no longer drive at night or follow the golf ball, it may be time to consider cataract surgery.
 Please see the following link for more information on cataract surgery.

 Macular degeneration (AMD) is a condition affecting the retina, which is like the camera film in the back of your eye.
 Macular degeneration is one of the leading causes of vision loss in Americans over the age of 60.
 In its more severe forms, it can cause a loss of central vision, which would make it difficult to see newsprint or distinguish faces.
 Macular degeneration never affects the peripheral vision.
 There are two forms of macular degeneration – dry and wet.
 It’s usually preferable to stay in the dry category, but if the macular degeneration becomes wet, there are treatments which can help make it dry again.
 Recently, there has been a lot of interest in nutritional supplements for macular degeneration.
 At Intracoastal Eye, we have the most advanced technology available to detect and follow macular degeneration (High Definition Optical Coherence Tomography).
-Based on the results of your exam and testing, Dr. Johnson can recommend the most appropriate medical, dietary, or lifestyle modifications to help you preserve your sight.
+Based on the results of your exam and testing, our doctors can recommend the most appropriate medical, dietary, or lifestyle modifications to help you preserve your sight.

 Diabetic Eye Disease